rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 _time:5m | rename foo* as bar*
 ```

-It is also possible removing common prefix from some fields.
-For example, the following query removes `foo` prefix from all the fields, which start with `foo`:
+It is also possible to remove the common prefix from some fields.
+For example, the following query removes the `foo` prefix from all the fields that start with `foo`:

 ```logsql
 _time:5m | rename foo* as *
 ```

-It is also possible adding common prefix to all the fields.
-For example, the following query adds `foo` prefix to all the fields:
+It is also possible to add a common prefix to all the fields.
+For example, the following query adds the `foo` prefix to all the fields:

 ```logsql
 _time:5m | rename * as foo*